Tree Protection

 Tree Protection & Fencing

 Keep your project compliant and your trees protected.
-Professional installation and documentation by ISA Certified Arborists.
+Installation by our arborists, monitoring and documentation by an ISA Certified Arborist.

-Tree protection fencing is a physical barrier (typically orange plastic mesh on steel posts) installed around trees before construction begins.
-Most municipalities require it as a permit condition and specify exact placement relative to the dripline.
+Tree protection fencing is a physical barrier, plywood hoarding or orange plastic snow fencing depending on your municipality's bylaw, installed around trees before construction begins.
+Most municipalities require it as a permit condition and specify placement relative to the dripline.
 We install, document, and sign off the fencing.

 Who Needs This Service